 Winning Ivy Prep

-Yes, these are for a limited population and are much shorter than the normal personal essay requirements.
+Yes, these are for a limited population (University of California) and are much shorter than the normal personal essay requirements.
 But if you’re looking for a quick example by category, this website is worth the visit.
 You can easily select the college essay example by essay number and type.
-Types include Water Polo Captain, Artistic Talent, and Caring for Patient.
+Types include Basketball Coach, Talented Artist, and Caring for Disabled Patients.

 Only 4 samples but one includes a video option.